AndreiRosu1712/phone_price_prediction/README.md

 ## Observations and Potential Issues

-- `confusion_matrix` is not explicitly imported (should be added: `from sklearn.metrics import confusion_matrix`)
+- `confusion_matrix` is not explicitly imported (`from sklearn.metrics import confusion_matrix` is missing).
-- Variables `knnoriginal` and `knnreduced` used in `ConfusionMatrixDisplay` are not defined correctly; likely intended to be `knn_original` and `knn_reduced`
+- `knnoriginal` and `knnreduced` are undefined; they should be `knn_original` and `knn_reduced` respectively when plotting confusion matrices.
+- PCA reduced the dimensionality effectively, but its impact varies per model: it improved Logistic Regression substantially, slightly helped Random Forest, and slightly hindered KNN.

 ## Recommendations

-- Use a preprocessing pipeline to handle feature scaling
+- Use a preprocessing pipeline to handle feature scaling (especially important for KNN).
-- Normalize features before applying KNN
+- Normalize or standardize features before applying distance-based models.
-- Save model results and plots to an output directory
-- Fix typographical errors and missing imports for full execution
+- Include `GridSearchCV` for hyperparameter optimization.
+- Automatically log evaluation metrics and visualizations.
+- Consider additional models (SVM, Gradient Boosting) for comparison.

 ## Conclusion

-This script compares the performance of three classification models (Logistic Regression, Random Forest, KNN) on both the original and PCA-reduced datasets, analyzing the impact of dimensionality reduction on model accuracy.
+Random Forest and KNN classifiers provide strong accuracy on this classification task.
+Logistic Regression, though less performant on raw features, shows substantial improvement with PCA, indicating that dimensionality reduction is beneficial for linear models.
+KNN performs best without PCA, reflecting its sensitivity to distance-preserving transformations.

+**Final Takeaways:**
+- **Best raw accuracy:** KNN on original data (**92.2%**)
+- **Best PCA-reduced accuracy:** Random Forest with 300 estimators (**92.3%**)
+- **Best improvement via PCA:** Logistic Regression (**+18.4%** gain)

+This project highlights the importance of evaluating models both on raw and transformed features and tailoring preprocessing steps to each model's characteristics.